WebReflection/heresy-ssr/README.md

 ### 📣 Community Announcement

-Please ask questions in the [dedicated forum](https://webreflection.boards.net/) to help the community around this project grow ♥
+Please ask questions in the [dedicated discussions repository](https://github.com/WebReflection/discussions), to help the community around this project grow ♥

 ---